klerk-framework/website/docs/building-config/pure-functions.md

 Klerk provides limited functionality even when the function bodies are empty.
 It is not possible to read data and issue commands, but it _is_ possible to view the generated documentation in the Admin UI.
-Take advantage of this: use the chart diagrams to make sure the specification is accepted by all stakeholders before writing any code in the function bodies.
+Take advantage of this: use the state diagrams to make sure the specification is accepted by all stakeholders before writing any code in the function bodies.

 Since writing the function bodies and the corresponding unit tests is often straightforward, these tasks can be suitable for junior developers.
 :::